Jrm55/Furniture-Reformers/README.md

 ![Bedtime Bytes Demo Screenshot](/screenshot.png)

 We created an app that tackles the issue of improper furniture disposal and limited access to affordable furniture options within our community.
-It leverages generative AI to create a user- friendly website that empowers individuals to make informed decisions regarding their furniture.
+It leverages generative AI to create a user-friendly website that empowers individuals to make informed decisions regarding their furniture.

 ## See Our Demo Video
 [![Watch the Video Here!](https://img.youtube.com/vi/Ej1InUZNjcQ/0.jpg)](https://www.youtube.com/watch?v=Ej1InUZNjcQ)